sjakthol/aws-kms-crypt/README.md

 # Features

 The key features are:
-* KMS is only used to generate data encryption keys and the plaintext data is never sent to Amazon.
-* The utility provides interoperable encryption / decryption interfaces for multiple programming languages.
-That is, you can, for example, encrypt a secret with a command line tool and decrypt it from your NodeJS application.
+* Simple APIs for encrypting and decrypting sensitive data
+* Interoperable implementations for multiple languages (Shell, Node and Python)
+* [Envelope Encryption](https://docs.aws.amazon.com/kms/latest/developerguide/workflow.html) with `AES-128-CBC` and KMS generated data keys

 <a name="usage"></a>